In this local news report we are tracking monthly recurring revenue, funding and $25M in acquisitions.

 Prior to launching, dot.LA raised $4M in funding from various investors and local businesses including the likes of The L.A.
 Dodgers and Snap, Inc.

-They clearly believe in what they are doing and this level of investment would suggest that there is a real business opportunity here.
+They clearly believe in what they are doing and this level of investment - and the fact they have over 18,000 subscribers - would suggest that there is a real business opportunity here.

 As Spencer said in an interview with Los Angeles Times: